bgamari/ghc-wiki-import/pattern-synonyms/associating-synonyms.md

 In this example, `P` is once again polymorphic in the constructor `f`.
 It might seem that we should only allow `P` when there is an instance for `C Identity` in scope.
 However, we completely ignore class constraints as a user may provide an orphan instance whichs allows the pattern to be used.
-However, it is more conservative and perhaps less surprising to require that the correct instance is in scope.
+Despite this, it is more conservative and perhaps less surprising to require that the correct instance is in scope.